EventStore/documentation/docs/clients/grpc/reading-events/reading-from-the-all-stream.md

 ## Reading forwards

 The simplest way to read the `$all` stream forwards is to supply a direction and transaction log position to start from.
-This can either be a `Position.Start` or a `ulong`:
+This can either be a *stream position* `Start` or a `ulong`:

 <xode-group>
 <xode-block title="C#">